department-of-veterans-affairs/va.gov-team/Platform/Strategy/our-starting-point.md

 **TL;DR**: Only teams with direct DSVA involvement will use the platform.
 The platform will be focused on enablement, not governance and quality control.

-As discussed in *How we got here*, above, the original VSP vision was to address both the product and technology challenges of delivering quality veteran-facing services.
+As discussed above, the original VSP vision was to address both the product and technology challenges of delivering quality veteran-facing services.
 The Handbook and checkpoint reviews would enforce good, user-centered product development, while the VSP's APIs, security and compliance work, and deep knowledge about VA systems would abstract away technology challenges.

 We learned that shouldering the VSP with both of these responsibilities is not effective.
 Thus, the next iteration of the VSP will focus squarely on only one: overcome difficult but common challenges with VA technology to enable the efficient delivery of high-quality veteran facing services.
 We will abstract away the painful technology, security, compliance, and bureaucratic barriers so product teams can better focus on the user.